lucianoayres/modelzilla/README.md

 ollama run my-custom-model
 ```

-If any hiccups happen, just double-check the Modelfile syntax and make sure it’s all in order.
+If any hiccups happen, just double-check the Modelfile syntax and make sure it’s all in order—because even the best monsters stumble sometimes! 🐾

-## Using Nino with Ollama Models
+## Using Nino with Ollama Models 🐶

 You can use [**Nino**](https://github.com/lucianoayres/nino-cli) to interact more freely with Ollama models.
 Nino interacts smoothly with the Ollama server directly from the command line, without entering interactive mode.
 With Nino, you can send prompts directly to the models, analyze images, and save outputs easily.